In the army medical, you’ll be asked in detail about your medical history. Here’s what you need to know.

 If you’re later found to have lied about your medical history, the army will sack you.

-Medical conditions that might stop or delay your enlistment (as of 2020)
+Medical conditions that might stop or delay your enlistment (as of early 2022)

-Most of these medical conditions will bar you from joining up completely.
+Most of these medical conditions will completely bar you from joining up.
 Some may mean you have to wait a year or two.
 A few are less serious and the doctor who examines you might still allow you to join up.

 - Chronic abdominal diseases like Crohn’s disease or ulcerative colitis.

-- Donation of a kidney within the last two years.
+- Donation of a kidney, or kidney disease, within the last two years, or any kidney disease you’ve inherited from your parents.

 - Some spinal surgery (including internal fixation or fusion).